 Who qualifies financially for your services?

-BLC serves people who are below 200% of the federal poverty level, and we prioritize cases of people who are 125% of the federal poverty level and lower.
+BLC serves people living in King County (Washington State) who are below 200% of the federal poverty level, and we prioritize cases of people who are 125% of the federal poverty level and lower.

 Federal Poverty Guidelines